ices-tools-prod/icesDatsuQC/cran-comments.md

   This web resource suffered a cyber attack at the same time as rundonttest checks were being performed.
   All examples relying on a web resource have been changed to \dontrun

+* icesDatsu also was archived for the same policy violation and has recently been resubmitted